Los Angeles Motorcycle Accident Lawyers

-To help you understand your rights and responsibilities, the risks and unique characteristics of being a motorcycle rider, we have put together a comprehensive guide to outline the challenges you may face and to help you understand the law as it applies to you.
+To help you understand your rights and responsibilities and the risks and unique characteristics of being a motorcycle rider, we have put together a comprehensive guide to outline the challenges you may face and to help you understand the law as it applies to you.

 Motorcycles Have Unique Characteristics

-Obviously, riding a motorcycle is not the same as riding in a car.
-For starters, there is nothing protecting you from the environment around you, including the pavement and other drivers.
-All it takes is a car to hit you, and you could face serious injury or even death.
-Two-wheel motorcycles are much more likely to overturn than other vehicles, including three- or four-wheeled motor vehicles.
-They are much smaller than traditional cars and trucks, and even road conditions can play a destructive role in the riding life of a motorcyclist.
-With so many potholes, cracks, poor road conditions, dirt roads, and more, motorcyclists have to navigate their surroundings instead of just driving through them.
-There are no seatbelts to hold a rider and their passenger on the bike, and in some areas, helmets are not required or not enforced.
-All of this creates a unique situation for riders and those they share the road with, regardless of where they are located.
+When you ride a motorcycle, you’re more vulnerable.
+There is nothing protecting you from the environment around you, including the pavement and other drivers.
+If a car does hit you, you could face serious injury or even death.
+Motorcycles are also much smaller than traditional cars and trucks, making them harder to see.
+There are no seatbelts to restrain a rider and their passenger on the bike either.
+All of this creates a unique situation for riders and those that share the road with them.